4paradigm/OpenMLDB/docs/en/cli.md

 Command format: `migrate src_endpoint table_name pid_group des_endpoint`

 * src\_endpoint: The endpoint of the node that needs to be checked out
-* table\_name: The table name
+* table\_name: the table name
-* pid\_group:  The collection of shard IDs.
+* pid\_group:  the collection of shard IDs.
 There can be the following situations
     * a single shard
     * Multiple shard IDs, separated by commas.
 Such as 1,3,5
     * A range of shard IDs with a closed interval; for example, 1-5 means shard 1, 2, 3, 4, 5
-* des\_endpoint: The endpoint of the destination node for migration
+* des\_endpoint: the endpoint of the destination node for migration

 ```
 > migrate 172.27.2.52:9991 table1 1 172.27.2.52:9992